himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 +++
-title  = "Creating Tests For This Website: Pages" date   = "2020-02-21" author = "Ryan Himmelwright" image  = "img/posts/creating-website-tests-pages/pnc-arena.jpeg"
+title  = "Creating Tests For This Website: Pages" date   = "2020-02-23" author = "Ryan Himmelwright" image  = "img/posts/creating-website-tests-pages/pnc-arena.jpeg"
-caption = "PNC Arena, Raleigh NC" tags   = ["website", "hugo", "dev", "python", "testing"] draft  = "True"
+caption = "PNC Arena, Raleigh NC" tags   = ["website", "hugo", "dev", "python", "testing"] draft  = "False"
 Comments = "True"
 +++

 As this website grows, there is an increasing amount of complexity.
 More posts, more images, and more links.
-I've gotten better about breaking work up into separate branches (instead of doing everything in `master`), but even that isn't enough to ensure everything works as expected when generating this staic website.
-Then the obvious hit me...
-I could write some simple testing... for my website.
+I've gotten better at breaking work up into separate branches (instead of pushing everything straight to `master`), but even that isn't enough to ensure everything works as expected when publishing something new.
+Then, I thought of something obvious...
+I could setup some simple testing... for my website.

 <!--more-->

 ## What to Test

-After editing a page, or drafting a new post, I often wonder "how can I be *sure* everything will still work when I publish this change"?
+After editing a page or drafting a new post, I often wonder "how can I be *sure* everything will still work when I publish this change"?
 I question if every post file is *actually* being served as a web page.
 Or worse...
 I fear that a post that isn't *ready* to be published might *accidentally* get pushed